EU parliament chief warns of flaws in Europe's banking union

 In the two-page missive to Commission President Jose Manuel Barroso, Schulz flagged “substantial discrepancies between the ... positions of the parliament and the (EU countries)”.

-The frank language underscores the delicate nature of the negotiations as well as the real prospect that they could collapse, leaving a gaping hole in Europe’s planned defense against future crises.
+The frank language underscores the delicate nature of the negotiations as well as the real prospect that they could collapse, leaving a gaping hole in Europe’s planned defence against future crises.

 At stake is Europe’s most ambitious reform since the launch of the euro - an agency and fund to shut problem banks as soon as the European Central Bank starts to police them next year.